AlessioGr/sveltekit-windicss-flowbite-template/README.md

+To get started, click the green "Use this template" button on GitHub.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: